ahnpj/soc-analyst-portfolio/README.md

 # SOC Analyst Portfolio
 Hey there!
 Welcome to my SOC Analyst Portfolio — this is where I share the hands-on stuff I’ve been working on to get ready for a real Security Operations Center role.
 Inside, you’ll find everything from sample incident reports to playbooks and labs that show how I approach threat detection, incident response, and general blue team work.
+This repo is my way of showing I’m serious about the work and ready to jump in.

 **What’s Inside?**<br>